jonasauda/VinteR/vinter/README.md

-# Installation

-As this project makes heavy use of OptiTrack, Leap Motion and Microsoft Kinect in specific versions, you have to install some software to get things working.

-## Requirements

-- .NET Framework 4.5.x
-- Microsoft Kinect SDK 1.8
-- Leap Motion Developer Kit (Orion) 3.2.1
-- Microsoft Visual Studio 2017 Enterprise (only for gitlab runner)

-The leap motion requires the .NET Framework 4.5.x!
-4.6 and higher might work but are not tested.
-For Windows 10 users the kinect sdk has to be installed in windows 7 compatibility mode!
-Otherwise runtime errors are going to occure.
-To get the frames from the Leap Motion, you need to install the Leap Motion Orion Software on your machine, for building or running the solution it is not necessary.
-If you want use a gitlab runner instance on your machine to execute continuous integration Visual Studio 2017 Enterprise is required.
-Take a look at the `.gitlab-ci.yml`.
-There is an absolute path to the `MSBuild.exe`.

-## Specific Device Settings
-The Leap Motion is able to automatically rotate its coordinate system depending on the position and rotation of the hands.
-This should be disabled in the Orion software's settings to ensure a stable coordinate system.
-This can be done in the general settings (`Automatically align tracking`).

 ## GitLab Runner

 On the GitLab is a [.NET project](https://git.uni-due.de/VinteR/TheApplication) created which has CI configurations.
 Unfortunately, CI jobs cannot run on the GitLab because an installed Visual Studio 2017 Enterprise is required.
 Currently, the jobs are running on different developer machines.
 A GitLab runner has been installed and registered for this purpose.
 This was done according to the following instructions: